onemanlutta/nosql-challenge/README.md

 # NoSQL Challenge: UK Food Standards Database

-An ETL pipeline extracting data from json file format to MongoDB NoSQL in Python for the purpose of modeling data for an Eat Safe, Love, food magazine.
-The aim is to evaluate some ratings data in UK from the UK Food Standards Agency to help their journalists and critics decide where to focus future articles.
+# Eat Safe, Love Project

 ## Overview

-This project involves setting up and working with a MongoDB NoSQL database to analyze food hygiene ratings in the UK.
+This ETL pipeline project involves setting up and working with a MongoDB NoSQL database to analyze food hygiene ratings in the UK.
 The project is divided into three parts:

 1. **Database and Jupyter Notebook Set Up**
 2. **Update the Database**